 In Asian cultures, such as Korean, Thai, Vietnamese, and Japanese, the zodiac signs are still relied on when people make significant decisions such as selecting wedding dates or making choices in their love life.
 The custom has taken root in non-Asian cultures and today can be found in other hemispheres as well.

 Chinese Zodiac signs have been celebrated by specifically designed collections of Chinese lunar coins by the Royal Canadian Mint and Colonial Acres has a rich collection that is sure to both awe and inspire you.
 Take some time to read more and indulge in some exploration of a few of the pieces you’ll find at Colonial Acres.
+Learn more about 2021 year of the ox coins.
+Visit here.

 Wrap yourself up in a blanket of good luck with this Chinese Zodiac inspired good luck charm coin.
 The Five Blessings Silver $8 coin has a design featuring five bats encircling the Chinese character, Shou (symbol of longevity).
 The coin is modelled after a popular Chinese good luck symbol, which is a common feature in Chinese households as it carries with it a good fortune in longevity, health, wealth and happiness.
 The Five Blessings coin is also available in pure gold with a face value of $200.
 It is an excellent good luck charm to add to your collection.